lkdjiin/cellula/README.markdown

 Usage
 --------------------------
-This is a work in progress.
-More documentation is coming…
+*This is a work in progress.
+More documentation is coming…*

+### automaton specifications

+* dimensions
+  Number of dimensions of the grid.
+Currently Cellula supports only 1D grids.
+* type
+  Type of the automaton.
+Currently only :elementary (one-dimensional, 2 possible states per cell, neighbors are the immediate neighbors' cells.
+* width
+  Width of the grid.
+* rule
+  Currently only Wolfram code.

+### study specifications

+* method
+  The study's method.
+Could be :random or :single.
+(View doc/study.rb for more details)
+* generations
+  Number of generations to process.

 Dependencies
 --------------------------